What is the purpose of a rehearsal?

 Where should the rehearsal be at?

 Ideally, the room where the ceremony will be.
 It allows everyone to visualize where they will be walking and standing.
 This is not always possible.
-It’s 75% effective to do it a restaurant or a home.
+It’s 75% as effective to do it a restaurant or a conference room of the hotel everyone is staying at.
+(Book enough rooms and they will often give it to you for free.)
 Just be sure there is plenty of space for a processional and for bridesmaids/groomsmen to stand next to Rev. Phil.
 (So, need a big, empty space in the shape of a capital T).

 When are rehearsals?

 Most rehearsals are on Thursday evenings (or Wednesday evenings).
-Venues will not give up a Friday wedding for your rehearsal (nor will Rev. Phil).
+Venues will not give up a Friday wedding for your rehearsal.

 Rev. Phil leads over 90% of the rehearsals for couples he marries.
 When he is not available – when he has a wedding or another rehearsal at the same time — his trained Rehearsal Specialist leads it in his place.